Saulce/just-for-notes/README.md

-# Experimental-Plot
+# just-for-notes
-just for run
+what can i say.